Charity Garden Opening - Thirlestane

-It previously opened as one of the Yetholm gardens, but since then a nine-acre wood has been planted.
-This young woodland has a wide mix of trees, including some specimen trees.
-A spiral mount gives views of the Cheviot hills.
+Thirlestane is a large, informal garden, with some rough ground and long grass.
+A young, nine-acre wood has a wide mix of trees, including some specimen trees, with fine autumn colour in October.
 There are two ponds and a burn.
 An orchard has about 50 varieties of apples and other fruit trees.
 Beech hedges enclose prairie planting in a formal setting.
 There is an enclosed flower garden, raised beds for vegetables and colour-themed planting.

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.